daniel-samson/typefs/docs/getting-started/configuration.md

 sidebar_label: Configuration
 ---

 Before you can use TypeFS, you will need to configure the [storage manager](https://daniel-samson.github.io/typefs/docs/api/storage).
-TypeFS has a concept called **"disks"**, which lets you define multiple locations with a disk driver.
+TypeFS has a concept called **"disks"** which lets you define multiple locations with a disk driver.

 You can configure TypeFS by editing your project's entry file: